Skip to main content

 ‡ Transient, mild, asymptomatic decrease in platelet counts.

-Infusion-related reactions, including hypersensitivity reactions and anaphylaxis, have occurred during or up to several hours following ELEVIDYS administration.
-Closely monitor patients during and for at least 3 hours after the infusion, and slow/stop the infusion to administer treatment, as needed.1
+• Immune system disorders: infusion-related reactions, including hypersensitivity reactions and anaphylaxis, have occurred during or up to several hours following ELEVIDYS administration

 AST=aspartate transferase; ALT=alanine transaminase; GGT=gamma-glutamyl transferase; GLDH=glutamate dehydrogenase.